Definitions and Examples of palpable, tangible, perceptible

 Able to be touched or felt; tangible.

-The tension in the room was so thick it was almost palpable.
+The tension in the room was so thick it was palpable.

 Key Differences: palpable vs tangible vs perceptible

 - 1Palpable refers to something that can be touched or felt physically.

 - 2Tangible refers to something that has a physical form and substance.

 - 3Perceptible refers to something that can be noticed by the senses, such as sight or hearing.